BijoyaGhosh/demoblaze-performance-testing/README.md

   - Graph Results (performance trends visualization)
   - Assertion Results (failed assertions tracking)

-- HTML Dashboard report was generated using JMeter command line (non-GUI mode) for a detailed visual summary of performance metrics (available in the Reports folder).
+- HTML Dashboard report was generated using JMeter command line (non-GUI mode) for a detailed visual summary of performance metrics (available in the Reports folder)

 ## Load Setup
 - Multiple virtual users used